 {50}

 The eternal redemption which Christ has obtained for us?
-No: it is something in man, it is &#8220;living faith.&#8221; And why &#8220;living&#8221;?
+No: it is something in man, it is "living faith."
+And why "living"?
 True faith is no doubt living.
 Why then draw attention to this word?
-Because the tendency of this expression is to connect salvation with the qualification of a grace in us, instead of making it depend solely on the perfect work of Christ, on the righteousness of *God,* in which one partakes and to which one submits oneself by faith.
+Because the tendency of this expression is to connect salvation with the qualification of a grace in us, instead of making it depend solely on the perfect work of Christ, on the righteousness of *God*, in which one partakes and to which one submits oneself by faith.
 I repeat it, the work of Christ, the redemption He has accomplished, are completely hidden behind the state of the soul which has embraced it.
 It is faith, and not the object of faith, which is put forward.

-Here is something which is really nonsense: &#8220;Christ communicates to the faithful and to the Church all the graces necessary for regeneration.&#8221; How can they be called &#8220;faithful&#8221; and &#8220;the Church&#8221; if they are not yet regenerated?
-What does that mean: &#8220;the graces necessary to regeneration&#8221;?
+Here is something which is really nonsense: "Christ communicates to the faithful and to the Church all the graces necessary for regeneration."
+How can they be called "faithful" and "the Church" if they are not yet regenerated?
+What does that mean: "the graces necessary to regeneration"?
 The Holy Spirit then does not regenerate!
 He communicates to unconverted man certain graces necessary for regeneration, graces which man makes use of to regenerate himself.
 Is that the obligatory doctrine, to which a formal assent must be given in order to become a member of the Free Church?